 Each application for trademark registration is carefully examined by the USPTO.
 There are five different filing bases utilized.

 When an application is approved, it is registered on the Supplemental Register or Principal Register.
 This will depend on if the trademark meets the standards and appropriate criteria for distinctiveness.
 The goods and services distributed using interstate commerce and governed by the federal system can also be protected using some state-level registration systems.

 Certain qualified individuals are permitted to practice before the USPTO.
 These people can file trademark and patent applications for companies and people.
 Their work would also involve completing all aspects of trademark and patent applications.
 They will be able to participate in certain proceedings before the PTO examiners, boards, and examining attorneys.
 These proceedings include administrative appeals and more.

 A business or individual can file a patent application without representation.
 They could do this on their own.
 Should it seem to a patent examiner that the unrepresented business or individual is not familiar with the Patent Office process, they may suggest obtaining legal representation.
-The USPTO does not recommend a specific attorney.
+The USPTO does not recommend a specific patent attorney.

 The USPTO works to make certain that no other party is awarded a federal registration for a similar or identical patent or trademark.
 The business or individual who owns the registration is responsible for taking any legal action necessary to prevent another party from infringing on their patent or trademark.
 The USPTO is not intended to work as a police force when it comes to the uses of patents or trademarks.